 Features and Benefits

-Figure 1.Superior Sensitivity.
-Bisulfite modification was performed on decreasing concentrations of human genomic DNA using Imprint (Cat.
-No. MOD50) and kits from two other suppliers.
+Figure 1.The Imprint® DNA Modification Kit provides better sensitivity than kits from other suppliers.
+Bisulfite modification was performed on decreasing concentrations of human genomic DNA using Imprint® DNA Modification Kit (Product No. MOD50) and kits from two other suppliers.
 Methylation-specific PCR (MSP) was then performed on all samples using ß-actin gene-specific primers (109 bp amplicon).
 For all suppliers lanes from left to right are 100 ng, 10 ng, 1 ng, 100 pg, 50 pg, and no sample, respectively.
 Suppliers C and D (not shown) have no product at 50 pg.
-These results demonstrate the superior sensitivity of the Imprint kit relative to other suppliers.
+These results demonstrate the superior sensitivity of the Imprint® kit relative to other suppliers' kits.

-Figure 2.Best-in-Class Yield and Conversion (MOD50).
-100 ng of human genomic DNA was bisulfite treated according to each supplier’s protocol followed by qPCR analysis.
+Figure 2.Best-in-Class Yield and Conversion.
+Human genomic DNA (100 ng) was bisulfite treated according to each supplier’s protocol followed by qPCR analysis.
 The modified and unmodified primer sets within the ß-actin gene were then used to determine bisulfite yield.
 Ct values were compared to the Ct value of a 10-ng human genomic standard.
 Percent conversion was determined after busulfite modification of 100 ng of human genomic DNA.
 Comparison of qPCR delta Ct values between modified and unmodified primers within ß-actin demonstrates conversion rates.
-The graph above highlights the superior yield and conversion rates of the Imprint kit in relation to other suppliers.
+The graph above highlights the superior yield and conversion rates of the The Imprint kit in relation to other suppliers.
 Bisulfite sequencing can also be performed after chromatin immunoprecipitation (ChIP-BS), which could be useful for examining DNA methylation status in combination with histone modification on a relatively large scale.

 To continue reading please sign in or create an account.Don't Have An Account?